 Rawai Muay Thai is open Monday through Saturday.
 We offer group classes twice a day.
 We also offer private lessons.

 |Friday||7:30 - 9:30 || 16:00 - 18:00

 |Sunday||VIP Classes by appointment only||VIP Classes by appointment only|

 Private lessons take place between the group classes.
 They usually start at 9:30 AM and can go on until about 1:00 PM.
 Private lessons can also take place after 6:00 PM.
 We are closed on Sundays but can teach private lessons by appointment only.

 |Weight room daily||100|

-Buy 10 VIP classes, get one free.
+Buy 10 VIP classes, get the 11th class free.

 Students paying the training fees do not need to pay to use the fitness room.
 The fitness room fee is intended only for people who are not doing the Muay Thai training and just want to use the weights.

 Muay Boran means “ancient boxing” and refers to the various styles of Thai martial arts before modern gym equipment was introduced in the early 20th Century.
 Each area of Thailand has it’s particular style of Muay Boran.
 Southern Thailand is known for Muay Chaiya and Krabi krabong (weapons-based martial art).
 In Central Thailand you find Muay Lopburi.
 Eastern Thailand has Muay Korat which can trace its origins to the Angkor Wat area in Cambodia.
 In Uttaradit province, in the Northern Thailand, you find Muay Tha Sao.